-In its final ruling, members of the Antitrust Court expressly stated that its dismissal of the settlement was grounded not only because of the prior consultation filed by the third party, but because the law does not allow the FNE to enter into settlement agreements on non-adversarial issues, as would be the case in merger clearance procedures.
+In its final ruling, members of the Antitrust Court expressly stated that its dismissal of the settlement was grounded not only because of the prior consultation filed by the third party, but because CHILE Carey y Cía the law does not allow the FNE to enter into settlement agreements on non-adversarial issues, as would be the case in merger clearance procedures.
 Thus, there is some uncertainty as to whether the Antitrust Court would accept pre-merger settlement agreements between the FNE and the undertakings.
+On 5 April 2012, the Supreme Court confirmed this ruling of the Antitrust Court.

-24 What are the basic conditions and timing issues applicable to a divestment or other remedy?
+25 What are the basic conditions and timing issues applicable to a divestment or other remedy?

 There are no specific rules for this matter.
-Therefore, basic conditions and timing issues would be determined case by case by the Antitrust Court.
+Therefore, basic conditions and timing issues would be determined case by case by the Antitrust Court

-25 What is the track record of the authority in requiring remedies in foreign-to-foreign mergers?
+26 What is the track record of the authority in requiring remedies in foreign-to-foreign mergers?